 Examples:

-• Cold rolled steel for internal components
+• Cold rolled steel for internal components requiring precision

-• Galvanized steel for external protection
+• Galvanized steel for external parts exposed to corrosion

 Construction projects may also include reinforcement steel (rebar) for structural strength.
 For international projects, material selection should also consider sourcing strategy and supply chain reliability.